 Ross Golan: With Music Modernization Act Passed, Here’s What Songwriters Should Do Next (Op-Ed)

-The songwriter and host of the 'And the Writer Is...' podcast lays out his agenda for greater rights in the music industry.
+Ross Golan, songwriter and host of the podcast 'And the Writer Is...,' lays out his agenda for greater rights in the music industry now that the MMA has passed.

 The worst cancer in the mind of a songwriter is to think the way the music industry was and the way the music industry is, is the way the the music industry has to be.